All About Braces in Greensboro & High Point

 At Davis & Goldberg Orthodontics, we don't use this type of bulky orthodontic appliance, and our metal braces are smaller, lighter, and more comfortable to wear than ever before.

 The brackets, composed of a resilient blend of stainless steel, nickel, and other metals, are exceptionally durable.

 Each bracket features small doors with threaded wire, securing it in place.

 Elastic bands play a crucial role in bite correction.
 They're typically stretched between upper and lower bracket hooks, exerting force to realign an overbite or underbite.

-This thin piece of metal runs from one bracket to another.
-Dr. Goldberg & Dr. Davis will change the shape and curvature of the wire to move your teeth in the right direction.
+This slender metal wire runs from one bracket to another.
+Dr. Goldberg, Dr. Davis, or Dr. Seitz will skillfully adjust and curve the wire to guide your teeth in the desired direction.

-These small elastic "donuts" or rings can be used to create space in between your teeth when needed.
+These small elastic "donuts" or rings are used when creating space between your teeth becomes necessary.
 They are also referred to as separators.